 Your rent should not go up during the fixed term of your tenancy.

-When you agree a tenancy, the agreement is usually for a fixed ‘term’ - the conditions will not change for an agreed period of time.
-Often this term is the first six months, the first year, or the first three years of the agreement.
+When you agree a tenancy, the agreement is usually for a fixed ‘term’.
+Often this term is the first six months, year, or three years of the agreement.